markjeschke/Ratings/README.md

 The unicode numbers for each icon can be found here: [http://fontawesome.io/cheatsheet](http://fontawesome.io/cheatsheet/)

 If you use the Font Awesome icon font in your app, be sure to include Font Awesome attribution and license information, which can be found [here](http://fontawesome.io/license/).

+**Tip**
+If you want to use the Font Awesome icons in an Adobe Illustrator canvas, you will want to install `fontawesome-webfont.otf` into your Mac's Font Book.

+From within Illustrator:
+1. Select the 'Type' tool.
+2. Click anywhere on the canvas to place the text layer.
+3. Go to the top menu and select Type &gt; Glyphs.
+4. Enter 'FontAwesome' as your font in the bottom input field of the Glyphs menu.
+5. Double-click to add the icon to your text layer.

 ### App Product & Review Links